apigee/devrel/labs/idp-okta-integration/README.md

 ## Flow

 - Application developers use the Apigee Developer Portal to register and retrieve API keys
-- Application developers use Okta Developer Portal to create A
+- Application developers use Okta Developer Portal to create client App
-- Client applications accessing public API hosted on Apigee will use HTTPS and API keys, and OAuth 2.0 access tokens from Okta
+- Client applications accessing public API hosted on Apigee will use HTTPS, API keys, and OAuth 2.0 tokens from Okta and Apigee
 - Apigee communicates with target applications over TLS

 ## Prerequisites